orb-community/pktvisor-website/docs/install.md

 ## Other Platforms

-If you are unable to use the Docker container or the Linux binary, then you will have to build your own executable.
-Please see the [Build](https://github.com/ns1labs/pktvisor#build) section on GitHub.
+We are working on support for additional operating systems, CPU architectures and packaging systems.
+If you do not see your binary available, please see the [Build](https://github.com/ns1labs/pktvisor#build) section below to build your own.

-If you have a preferred installation method for which you would like to see support, [please create an issue](https://github.com/ns1/pktvisor/issues/new).
+If you have a preferred installation method that you would like to see support for, [please create an issue](https://github.com/ns1/pktvisor/issues/new).